 Why are foreign exchange charges important when buying foreign stocks?

-If you’re planning to buy and sell international stocks, it’s important to do some research into platforms’ foreign exchange charges.
-That’s because these fees can be substantial.
-Today, some UK investment platforms charge FX fees of 1.5%.
-On a £10,000 trade, that translates to a fee of £150, which is significant.
+If you’re planning to buy and sell international stocks, it’s important to do some research into platforms’ FX charges.
+Because these fees can be substantial.
+Today, some UK investment platforms charge FX fees of around 1%.
+On a £10,000 international stock purchase, that translates to a fee of £100, which is significant.

 The table below shows some of the biggest investment platforms in the UK and their FX charges.
-Note that every platform has a different commission structure so it’s worth looking at their trading commissions as well as their FX fees when looking for the platforms with the lowest charges.
+Note that every platform has an entirely different commission structure so it’s worth assessing their other charges when looking for the platforms with the lowest charges.
 You can find more information on these fees here.

 Which platforms have scaled FX charges?